softius/phig/README.md

 The aims of phig are:

-* to be database framework independent: **phig** users must not have a background on  particular frameworks or libraries to get started.
+* to be database framework independent: is not necessary to have background on  a particular framework or library to get started.
-* provide solid migration mechanism that can be applied to any project
+* provide solid migration mechanism, embeddable to any project

 PHP 5.3+ is required.